Do I need a certain weightlifting ability to attend?

 Can you send me the training program in advance?

 No. We consult with the base about their training as well as take into account the characteristics of our group.
-Additionally, our coaches have discretion to modify the program to help you progress better.
+Additionally, our coaches have the discretion to modify the program to help you progress better.

 What happens when I’m not training?